HyperTag/documentation/src/content/cloud-destinations/slack.md

 path: '/cloud-destinations/slack/'
 ---

+# Slack

 MetaRouter makes it easy to send your events to your Slack workspace.
 This Destination will help send **Identify** and **Track** events to the Slack channel of your choice.

-# Configuration

-## Prepare a connection with your Slack Workspace
+## Create a Slack Webhook

-Slack has a more in-depth guide to [Getting Started with WebHooks](https://api.slack.com/incoming-webhooks#getting-started) that goes over creating your first WebHook and all of the steps needed for your account.
+Slack has a more in-depth guide to [Getting Started with WebHooks](https://api.slack.com/incoming-webhooks#getting-started) that goes over creating your first webhook and all of the steps needed for your account.
 Once you have a Webhook URL, that is all of the necessary steps in order to send events to your Slack Workspace.

-If you've alreay have made a Webhook previously, go to _Magange Apps_ within your Workspace Settings and select _Custom Integrations_ on the side-nav.
-Within Custom Integrations, select _Incoming Webhooks_ and select _Add Configuration_.
+If you've alreay have made a webhook, go to **Manage Apps** within your Workspace Settings and select **Custom Integrations** on the side-nav.
+Within Custom Integrations, select **Incoming Webhooks** and select **Add Configuration**.

-## Adding the connection and configuring settings
+## MetaRouter Settings

 Below are the settings needed to sucessfully connect and configure MetaRouter to send events to your Slack Workspace.

 ### Connection

-**Slack Channel Webhook** _(required)_
+#### Slack Channel Webhook (required)

 This requires the URL Slack gave you when you added an new _Incoming Webhook_ Configuration.

 ### Destination Details

-**Whitelisted Identify Traits**
+#### Whitelisted Identify Traits

 As located within your Identify event's `traits` property, this is a list of values that you want to trigger an identify event on Slack.
-If a triat you list is not in a triggered Identify event it will not be sent to Slack, however if an Identify event matches at least one trait, then it and all of the traits that are in it will be sent as a message on Slack.
+If a trait you list is not in a triggered Identify event it will not be sent to Slack, however if an Identify event matches at least one trait, then it and all of the traits that are in it will be sent as a message on Slack.

 If you do not whitelist any traits, no Identify event will be sent to Slack.

-**Identify Event Template\***
+#### Identify Event Template

 This field allows you to customize the message that appears for Identify events that match whitelisting.
 You can automatically use [Handlebars](http://handlebarsjs.com/expressions.html) to template data within your Slack messages.